titastransport/GustiLogistics/README.md

 # GustiLogistics

-Welcome to my *small business supply chain management web app*.
-Although still in Beta, this application is already **in production** and providing value.
-It enables my former company, [Gustiamo](https://www.gustiamo.com/), to manage their supply chain more efficiently and effectively via:
+Welcome to my *small business supply chain management web app*, custom built for my former company, [Gustiamo](https://www.gustiamo.com/).
+Although still in Beta, they have begun to use it to manage their supply chain more efficiently and effectively via:
 * Inventory and Customer Data Analytics / Visualizations
 * Forecasting of Inventory Reorder Dates and Quantities